Configure registry scans

 Number of scanners

-Number of Defenders across which the scan job can be distributed.
+Number of Defenders from scope across which the scan job can be distributed.
 Increase the number of Defenders to increase throughtput and reduce scan time.

 To scan all images in a repository, set CAP to 0.

 Customize sort order by values in the image tag.
 Specify a pattern from which a version or date can be extracted from the image tag.
 There are two use cases for specifying version matching patterns:

 Specify patterns with strings, wildcards, timedate elements, and integers.

 For image tags that match the pattern, the tag is split into its constituent parts.
 After all image tags are parsed, they’re ordered and capped according to the value set in Cap.

 Ordering is best-effort.
 Tags that don’t conform to the pattern are ignored.

 If both date and version are specified in your pattern, date takes precendence.

 If the version matching pattern is left unspecified, Prisma Cloud orders images by last modified date.

 Configure Prisma Cloud to scan a registry